The Oscars are getting a reboot — and a 'popular film' award

 The Academy of Motion Picture Arts and Sciences, the group that puts on the Oscars, announced a series of changes on Wednesday — including shortening the telecast to three hours and adding a category celebrating achievement in "popular film."

-Shortening the ceremony is an attempt to deliver "a more accessible Oscars for our viewers worldwide," the academy said in a letter to its members.
+Shortening the ceremony is an attempt to deliver "a more accessible Oscars for our viewers worldwide," the academy said in a letter to its members, seeming to acknowledge criticisms that the event had become bloated in recent years.
+(The most recent telecast, hosted by Jimmy Kimmel, ran nearly four hours.)

-In what promises to be a controversial move, the academy said it will begin to "present select categories" during commercial breaks — a change that would likely mean the winners of behind-the-scenes technical categories will no longer give their acceptance speeches to a live TV audience.
+In what promises to be a controversial move, the academy said it will begin to "present select categories" during commercial breaks — a change that could mean the winners of behind-the-scenes technical categories will no longer give their acceptance speeches to a live TV audience.

-"The winning moments will then be edited and aired later in the broadcast," the academy said.
+"The winning moments will then be edited and aired later in the broadcast," the academy said in the letter, co-signed by president John Bailey and CEO Dawn Hudson.

-The introduction of a new category — the first since 2001, when the academy added best animated feature — promises to reshape the ceremony and could divide the film industry.
+The introduction of a new category — the first since 2001, when the academy added best animated feature — promises to reshape the awards season and could divide the film industry.

 The academy's letter did not provide a precise definition of a "popular film."
 The category is presumably intended to honor crowd-pleasing box-office smashes that sometimes get left out of awards consideration, such as superhero epics.